Machine Learning in Fintech: Why It Matters

 In this respect, it is important to know how we test to evaluate the changes in the behaviour of the software across different use-cases.
 Many of these test cases may not be used at all in real life while there can be a few that can be called out frequently.
 This data corresponding to different test cases helps the machine to write future test cases more applicable to address the specific user contexts.
 Such pristine testing mechanisms are actually helping in the development of automated mobile app testing tools such as HockeyApp and TestFlight.

 Now coming to automation of GUI tests, we need to take a look at few deep learning modules that in the recent past have come to prominence.
 These deep learning modules have been tested on systems capable to track all the meaningful inputs such as clicks, texts and button push over the GUI interface.
-These interfaces gathering a considerable amount of user interaction data can be utilised on software to evaluate and track the user behaviour in a meaningful way.
-With a lot of training data, the unit tests could be sharpened and more contextualised to particular users.
+These interfaces gathering a considerable amount of user interaction data can be utilized on software to evaluate and track the user behavior in a meaningful way.
+With a lot of training data, the unit tests could be sharpened and more contextualized to particular users.

 Intel and Nvidia in the recent years made big investments with the objective of pushing Deep Learning and similar intelligent algorithms to deliver better and quicker results.
 This is slowly paving the way towards a world where dependence on AI and ML-based automation will shape the mobile apps of the future.
 As mobile apps are continuing to penetrate across all facets of everyday life, a number of test cases are coming up.